Moving can be very complicated and cause a lot of stress, affecting all spheres of life. So how can you better prepare for your move?

 - Start collecting packing materials.
 You can get some boxes from grocery stores, restaurants, etc.

 - Pack your things in boxes and label each of them with stickers or colored tape.
 This way, you will have marked boxes for every room.
-If you have some fragile things in boxes, mark them accordingly.
+If you have some fragile things in boxes, keep them accordingly.

 - Create an inventory sheet before loading things into the truck.